Kyle Larson: 2015

 Larson began the season with a 34th-place finish at the 2015 Daytona 500.
 During an autograph session at Martinsville, Larson fainted and was hospitalized.
 He was replaced by Regan Smith.
 Two days later, Larson was released from the hospital with a diagnosis of dehydration as being the cause of the faint.
-After a disappointing season, he ended up 19th in the points standings.
+At Charlotte, Larson and Kyle Busch collided each other coming to pit road while under caution that took both drivers out of contention for the win.
+After a disappointing season, Larson finished 19th in the points standings.